meetoseh/backend/docs/db/journeys.md

 -   `prompt (text not null)`: the prompt and corresponding settings as a json dictionary. the prompt format is described in the Prompts section
 -   `created_at (real not null)`: when this record was created in seconds since the unix epoch
+-   `deleted_at (real null)`: when this record was deleted in seconds since the unix epoch, if it has been soft-deleted

 ## Schema